constiny/LTV/README.md

 # Analysis on Customer Lifetime Value
 ----------

+## Motivation

+In marketing, one question often being asked is what is a customer lifetime value.
+By definition

+> **Customer lifetime value** is the present value of the future (net) cash flows associated with the customer.

+In practice, we usually simplify the question to

+> how much will the customer buy in the future?

+# Why do we care?
+* Determine customer acquisition spend
+* Assist on evaluating marketing campaign ROI
+* Help marketing budget allocation
+* Some use for sales prediction sanity check

 # Background

 In data science, one of the hottest topics is Churn Analysis.